-- Now Take the Dough and knead it again for 1 minute and then divide it into 5 parts and make round ball of each portion of dough.
+- Now Take the Dough and knead it again for 1 minute and then divide it into 5 parts and make a round ball of each portion of dough.

 - Take One Dough and Roll out it into a circle Paratha of 6” diameter.

-- Now heat a Flat frying Pan in medium heat.
+- Now heat a flat frying pan in medium heat.

-- Keep the flame in low.
+- Keep the flame on the lower side.

 - Now place the Paratha over the semi-cooked Egg and using your hand or a spatula lightly press it and then cook for 1 minute in low flame.

 - Turn the Paratha using a spatula to other side and cook for around 2 minutes in low flame till the Paratha turn crispy and fully cooked.